-[00:14:00] H. W. Brands: So how do we corral them?
+[00:14:03.0] H.W.
+Brands: So how do we corral them?
 And he says that in an extensive republic, one that goes from South Carolina to Massachusetts, it's easier to keep them under control because no faction will be able to gain a majority or strong influence all across the nation.
 And maybe a faction could gain control in New York or Virginia or Massachusetts, but it would be offset by other influences elsewhere.
-So at that point he's saying very clearly, factions are a bad thing and this new government will keep them under control.
-Now, he wins the argument, the Federalists win the argument, the Constitution takes effect.
-And before too long, he's changing his view because he's coming to realize that, well, in competitive politics, especially in in political situations where votes are either yes or no, where you have a binary choices, one or the other, it's not a multiple choice test, it's basically a true or false, political expediency requires people, encourages people to form alliances wherever they can.
+So at that point, he's saying very clearly, factions are a bad thing, and this new government will keep them under control.
+Now, he wins the argument.
+The Federalists win the argument, the Constitution takes effect.
+And before too long, he's changing his view because he's coming to realize that, well, in competitive politics, especially in political situations where votes are either yes or no, where you have a binary choice, it's one or the other.
+It's not a multiple choice test.
+It's basically a true or false, political expediency requires people, encourages people to form alliances wherever they can.

-[00:15:03] H. W. Brands: And so people with different ideas voted in favor of the Constitution, just as people with different ideas voted against the Constitution for different reasons.
-Once we get the government, then all of American politics are based on this, you get 51% of the vote and you win, you get 49% and you lose.
+[00:15:06.4] H.W.
+Brands: And so people with different ideas voted in favor of the Constitution just as people with different ideas voted against the Constitution for different reasons.
+Once we get the government, then all of American politics are based on this.
+You get 51% of the vote, and you win, you get 49% and you lose.
 So there's nothing like proportional representation in American politics in those days, which would allow a minority to grow over time.
-And so as Madison's views begin to shift from this really strong view in favor of a stronger central government to something more subtle.
-Some of this comes out of the arguments during the ratification process over a Bill of Rights.
-So Madison, being the principal author as he saw it, the Constitution, took the typical author's attitude that every word is perfect, don't touch a thing, to, "Okay.
-Well if this is the only way we're gonna get the Constitution passed, well we have to agree to have a Bill of Rights.
-Okay, we'll do it, but I'm gonna write the Bill of Rights."
-And so he does.
-And the Bill of Rights is added to the Constitution, first 10 Amendments.
+And so, as Madison's views begin to shift from this really strong view in favor of a stronger central government to something more subtle, some of this comes out of the arguments during the ratification process over a Bill of Rights.

+[00:15:48.8] H.W.
+Brands: So Madison, being the principal author as he saw it, of the Constitution, took the typical author's attitude that every word is perfect.
+Don't touch a thing to, okay, well, if this is the only way we're gonna get the Constitution passed, well, we have to agree to have a Bill of Rights.
+Okay, we'll do it, but I'm gonna write the Bill of Rights.